 Who is eligible for a diversity supplement award?

-Parent awards: The PI must have an active NIH award, typically an R01 or R35, that has at least one year left before it is due for a competitive renewal at the time of the start of the supplement.
+Parent awards: The PI must have an active NIH award, such as an R01 or R35, that has at least one year left before it is due for a competitive renewal at the time of the start of the supplement.
 More information is listed here.
-You can also check to see if your award is eligibile using a tool called Grant Bridge.
+You can also check to see if your award is eligible using a tool called Grant Bridge.

 Trainees: The trainee named in the diversity supplement application must identify as belonging to a race or ethnicity that is underrepresented at UCSF.
 This includes racial or ethnic groups identified by the NSF as underrepresented in science (such as Black/African American, Hispanic/ Latinx, American Indian/Alaska Native, Native Hawaiian/Other Pacific Islander) as well as other groups not on that list but that have been recognized as underrepresented at UCSF (such as Filipino, Hmong and Vietnamese).
 Alternately, if the individual comes from a financially disadvantaged background or has a disability, he or she may also qualify.
 More information can be found here.
 NIH guidelines state that trainees supported through diversity supplements must be U.S. citizens or permanent residents, you can read more here .
 Diversity supplement candidates may be considered for a supplement at the following career stages: high-school students, undergraduate students, post-baccalaureate and post-master's degree students, pre-doctoral students, postdocs, and faculty.
 More information is listed here.
 Importantly, most NIH Institutes do not allow a trainee to be listed as a diversity supplement candidate if they are already listed as personnel in the budget section of the PI’s parent award.
 Ideally, the trainee would be a new member of the PI’s lab who has not received any salary support from the parent grant, but exceptions can sometimes be made.

-Regardless of the parent award and trainee, you should talk to two NIH contacts before you apply: your award’s current program officer, and the program officer that oversees the diversity supplement program for the parent award’s institute (a list of contacts can be found on the NIH website).
+Regardless of the parent award and trainee, you should talk to both your award’s current program officer, and the program officer that oversees the diversity supplement program for the parent award’s institute (a list of contacts can be found on the NIH website) before you apply.

 What types of positions can be funded?